AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 # Syntax {#sec:syntax}

-In this chapter we present the syntax of simply typed lambda calculus - in our case intrinsic syntax with implicit substitutions and de Bruijn indices.
-We take term conversion to be part of the syntax and therefore include it in this chapter.[^conversion-in-syntax] Since the definition of conversion refers to substitution and weakening, they are also presented here.
+In this \chname\ we present the syntax of simply typed lambda calculus - in our case intrinsic syntax with implicit substitutions and de Bruijn indices.
+We take term conversion to be part of the syntax and therefore include it in this \chname\.[^conversion-in-syntax] Since the definition of conversion refers to substitution and weakening, they are also presented here.

 [^conversion-in-syntax]: We take the view that the "proper" definition of the syntax would be an initial object in some suitable category of models, e. g. the initial category with families.
 In this way, models include conversion as propositional equations, so the syntax is quotiented by conversion as well; see e. g. [@initialCwF] and [@tt-in-tt].
 We do not use this definition because quotients are not yet natively supported in Agda, and we find value in developing a conventional presentation first.

-## Base Syntax
+## Core Syntax

 The complete definition is the following: